johncallahan/wordfog/README.md

 ```

 Navigate to the dokku hosted app in a browser and then login with admin@example.com and password shown during seeding.

+## ToDo

+* Option on each fog to filter out noise words
+* Options on each fog for magic_cloud parameters

 ## License